 190 C.E.

 Palut arrives in Edessa and finds that Marcionites constitute the overwhelming majority of the city’s Christian population and are known simply as “Christians.”
-Palut’s Catholic followers are therefore labeled “Palutians,” a designation reflecting their minority status and organization under the Catholic Bishop of Antioch, Serapion.
+Palut’s Catholic followers are therefore labeled “Palutians,” a designation that reflects their minority status and their organization under the Catholic Bishop of Antioch, Serapion.
 Palut’s mission represents an effort to introduce a Catholic structure into a city whose Christian identity had already developed within a Marcionite framework.

 192 C.E.